avaxman/libhedra/README.md

 * Parallel and offset meshes, including evaluation of the Steiner formula for discrete curvature.
 * Local-global iterations for shape projection.
 * Constrained optimization using augmented Lagrangians.
-* Conformal Mesh Deformations with M&ouml;bius Transformations.
+* Conformal Mesh Deformations with M&ouml;bius Transformations: integrating the working demo [MoebiusCode](https://github.com/avaxman/MoebiusCode) which already relies on libhedra.
 * Polyhedral patterns parametrization and optimization.

 If you would like to suggest further topics, would like to collaborate in implementation, complain about bugs or ask questions, please address [Amir Vaxman] (avaxman@gmail.com) (or open an issue in the repository)